Morning, Monday, 28th January 2019

 THIS EVENT IS CPD CERTIFIED

-It follows the announcement in June 2018 by the Universities Minister of a series of new measures regarding student mental health, including the development of a new University Mental Health Charter - which will be developed in partnership with charities and higher education providers and aims to oversee the development of new standards to promote student mental health and wellbeing.
+It follows the announcement in June 2018 by the Universities Minister of a series of new measures, including the development of a new University Mental Health Charter- which will be developed in partnership with charities and higher education providers and aims to oversee the development of new standards to promote student mental health and wellbeing.

-It will be an opportunity to discuss the development of the Charter so as to help universities to improve their provision of mental health services, including by co-ordinating their action with local NHS services and charities.
+The conference will be an opportunity for stakeholders and policymakers to discuss the development of the Charter and wider issues for universities as they seek to improve their provision of mental health services, including by co-ordinating their action with local NHS services and charities.